Lex (dog): Adoption

 Headquarters Marine Corps made a formal request to the Air Force working dog program managers at Lackland Air Force Base in November, which was approved on December 6.
 Lex was released from five years of active service and turned over to the Lee family at a ceremony at MCLB Albany on December 21, 2007, under national media spotlight.
 He was 8 years old at the time.
 Afterward, Lex began to visit VA hospitals to comfort wounded veterans and assist in their recovery process.
 On February 16, 2008, the Military Order of the Purple Heart Chapter #566 presented Lex with a commemorative Purple Heart at a ceremony held at the Air Force Armament Museum at Eglin Air Force Base.
 On September 24, 2008, the American Kennel Club announced that Lex won the seventh Law Enforcement AKC Award for Canine Excellence.
 On March 19, 2010, MCLB Albany's base dog kennel was named in honor of Lee, with Lex in attendance.

+Post-Service Life

+After adoption, Lex visited VA hospitals to comfort wounded veterans, becoming a symbol of resilience and healing.
+He received a commemorative Purple Heart from the Military Order of the Purple Heart Chapter #566 on February 16, 2008, at Eglin Air Force Base.
+Later that year, the American Kennel Club honored Lex with the Law Enforcement AKC Award for Canine Excellence.

+On March 19, 2010, the dog kennel at MCLB Albany was named in Corporal Lee's honor, with Lex present at the dedication.

-After his adoption, Lex struggled with mobility issues due to his injuries and approximately 50 pieces of shrapnel that remain in his body, despite treatment at Mississippi State University's College of Veterinary Medicine.
-On November 16, 2010, Lex began treatment at Georgetown Veterinary Hospital with a course of Vet-Stem stem cell regenerative therapy, with assistance from the Humane Society of the United States and Kentucky Congressman Ed Whitfield.
+Despite continued treatment, Lex struggled with mobility issues due to approximately 50 pieces of shrapnel still lodged in his body.
+In November 2010, he began stem cell regenerative therapy at Georgetown Veterinary Hospital with support from the Humane Society and Congressman Ed Whitfield.

 Death

-Lex died on March 25, 2012 as a result of cancer.
+Lex died on March 25, 2012, as a result of cancer.